-Ce rtification Stage • Evidence showing that the materials installed are

-- manufacturer's data, etc. - Evidence showing that the materials were installed such as photographs, invoices, receipts, etc.
+- Evidence showing that the materials installed are sustainable such as photographs, manufacturer's data, etc. - Evidence showing that the materials were installed such as photographs, invoices, receipts, etc.

 M-5 Roofing Materials

 To encourage and recognise developments that use sustainable roofing materials.